Pedestrian Trajectory Prediction Using Dynamics-based Deep Learning: Dynamics-based deep learning

 \subsection{Goal estimator}

-As mentioned earlier, we use the goal estimator from \cite{zhao2021you} to predict endpoints for pedestrians in advance for determining equilibrium points.
-The process is composed of three parts: $\gamma$-Soft-Dynamic Time Warping (DTW) \cite{cuturi2017soft} for matching similar trajectories, construction of the expert repository by selecting the $N$ most similar trajectories, and prediction of endpoints by K-means clustering on the expert repository.
+The goal estimator is composed of three parts: $\gamma$-Soft-Dynamic Time Warping (DTW) \cite{cuturi2017soft} for matching similar trajectories, construction of an expert repository by selecting the $N$ most similar trajectories, and prediction of endpoints by K-means clustering using the expert repository.